vadimstasiev/e-Commerce-React/README.md

-# e-Commerce
+# e-Commerce App

-An e-commerce app that uses Firebase
+A demo e-commerce app concept that uses Firebase, the messaging functionality is not complete.

-## Installation instructions
+# Installation instructions

 First you need to install Node then Yarn.